Activists who engage with voters of color are looking for messages that will resonate in 2024

 The Trump campaign did not respond to multiple requests for comment.

-The Georgia Black Republican Council also is planning a radio and billboard campaign highlighting issues it thinks are pertinent to Black voters in a state expected to be closely contested.
+The Georgia Black Republican Council is planning a radio and billboard campaign highlighting issues it thinks are pertinent to Black voters in a state expected to be closely contested.
 Among the topics are school choice, immigration and abortion.
-The organization has plans to conduct listening sessions at Black churches across the state.

 Other voting advocates say their messages to communities of color will range from successes, such as continued low unemployment, to explanations about why priorities such as federal voting and police overhaul legislation failed.
 Statewide issues will be a critical part of their messaging, highlighting book bans, gerrymandered districts and abortion.

-The groups also plan to highlight some of the direct attacks on their efforts and priorities.
-Since 2021, for example, about 10 states have attempted to create or increase criminal penalties and fines for individuals and groups that assist voters.
-Several of those laws faced legal challenges.

-Recently, a panel of three federal appeals court judges ruled that private individuals and groups do not have the ability to sue under a key section of the Voting Rights Act.
-It’s another example of an attack on the tools that remain to protect voters, said Cesar Ruiz, an associate counsel with a focus on voting rights for LatinoJustice.

-Yterenickia Bell, senior director of the And Still I Vote Program at the Leadership Conference Education Fund, will be targeting women of color between age 18 and 35 in 11 states, including Arizona, Georgia, Michigan, Nevada, North Carolina, Pennsylvania and Wisconsin.
+Yterenickia Bell, senior director of the And Still I Vote Program at the Leadership Conference Education Fund, will be targeting women of color between age 18 and 35 in 11 states.

 “We have to remind them when we go to that door that the country is only as successful as the young people who are engaged,” she said, pointing out that many of the front-line civil rights activists of the 1960s were their age at the time.